chrisckwong821/Blog/_posts/2017-09-10-Pair-Trading-II.md

-Using a z-score of 1, Let's see how the pnl performs:
+Picking a z-score of 1, Let's see how the pnl performs: